opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/kinesis.md

 ### Counters

-* `recordsProcessed`: The number of stream records processed from Kinesis streams.
+* `recordsProcessed`: Counts the number of stream records processed from Kinesis streams.
-* `recordProcessingErrors`: The number of processing errors for stream records from Kinesis streams.
+* `recordProcessingErrors`: Counts the number of processing errors for stream records from Kinesis streams.
-* `acknowledgementSetSuccesses`: The total number stream records processed which were successfully added to sink.
+* `acknowledgementSetSuccesses`: Tracks the total number stream records processed that were successfully added to sink.
-* `acknowledgementSetFailures`: The total number stream records processed which failed to be added to sink.
+* `acknowledgementSetFailures`: Tracks the total number stream records processed that failed to be added to sink.